BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 - Uninstall the add-in.

 The installation process will ask you if you want to restart PDM.
 This may be beneficial to do after every upgrade, especially if you're validating a feature.

+>[!NOTE]
+> Please allow for a few moments after you click Install/Update.
+The add-in will be downloaded unblocked and added to the vault.
+This operation includes suppressing some PDM dialog boxes.